Manager: Mirna Broadwater

 This summer the United States Department of Agriculture, a major financial supporter of Mutual Housing at Spring Lake, furthered their commitment to Mutual Housing and affordable homes for agricultural workers by announcing a $3 million loan to help develop the second phase of the community.
 Additional predevelopment funding comes from NeighborWorks America.
 Additional financing will come from the State Treasurer’s Office through the Low Income Tax Credit program, and through the City of Woodland’s affordable housing fund.

-Construction is anticipated to begin in late 2017.
+Construction is anticipated to begin in Spring 2018.
 This will add 39 additional homes with even more advanced energy and water efficiency features.
 The second phase is planned to achieve 105% zero-net energy and store at least 5% of energy generated off the grid.
-Working with Redwood Energy and Kuchman Architects more photovoltaic panels will be added to the existing system.
+Working with Redwood Energy and Kuchman Architects more photovoltaic panels will be installed to provide potential energy cost savings for our future resident members.
 To promote conservation of limited water resources a grey water system will also be installed, offsetting nearly 50% of typical landscape irrigation.

 See and Read more about Mutual Housing’s Green legacy: